mrinnetmaki/chrome-uploader/.github/ISSUE_TEMPLATE/feature_request.md

 - Usability
 - Automatically or manually

-To be verifified by the following cases:
+To be verified by the following cases:

 1. [Test case 1]
 2. [Test case 2]